TomJFalconer/python-intro/it-interest-discussion.md

 # Does IT Interest Me?
 ## Day 1:
 So far I find it pretty interesting, there's still lots I'm confused/unsure about but it's pretty fun for now.
+I like the challenges and how you have to overcome them.